 Fresh berries going into the batter…

-The first picture below is using frozen berries, so I did have some “bleeding” and the second picture is using fresh berries.
+The first picture below is using frozen berries, and you can see I did have some “bleeding,” the second picture is using fresh berries.
 Both cakes turned out delicious!!
 One was just more purple-y than the other.

 BAKING PAN OPTIONS

-- Substitute a deep 9″ square or round pan.
+- Substitute a deep 9″ square or round pan, spray well with non-stick spray or line with parchment paper.

 - Or use an 8″ springform pan, increasing baking time by 10 minutes or more.